 The dressing of the pads can be done by one of several methods.
 The methods for solder removal include the solder wick or solder vacuum techniques.
 The solder vacuum process has less chance of damaging the pads while being somewhat slow.
 Some tools can be programmed for high volume BGA rework to remove solder via non contact extraction.
 The solder wicking technique, while faster, can lead to lifted pads or otherwise damaged solder mask areas if not done properly or with the right size of wick.

-After solder removal from the pads of the BGA site cleaning is performed or not performed depending on whether a water-soluble or no-clean paste flux has been used.
+After solder removal from the pads of the BGA site cleaning is performed.
 Cleaning parameters would follow those used in the initial assembly of the product.